 \begin{cor} [\cite{Shalom2, Shalom1}, Cor.
 3.11 and Cor.
 4.4, respectively] Let $c\in \mathbb{Q}$ such that den$(c) = d^2$ with $d\in 4 \mathbb{N}$.
 Let $s$ be the number of distinct primes dividing $d$.
 Then, the total number of $\mathbb{Q}$-periodic points of $\varphi_{2, -c}$ is at most $2^s + 2$.
 Moreover, for $c\in \mathbb{Q^*}$ such that the den$(c)$ is a power of a prime number.
 Then, $\#$Per$(\varphi_{2, c}, \mathbb{Q}) \leq 4$. \end{cor}

-The purpose of this article is to once again inspect further the above connection in the case of polynomial maps $\varphi_{p^{\ell}, c}$ and $\varphi_{(p-1)^{\ell},c}$ defined independently, first over the ring $\mathbb{Z}_{p}$ of all $p$-adic integers and then over the polynomial ring $\mathbb{F}_{p}[t]$ over a finite field $\mathbb{F}_{p}$, where $p > 2$ is any prime and $\ell \geq 1$ is any integer; and doing all of this from a spirit that's inspired and guided by some of the many striking developments in arithmetic statistics.
+Once again, the purpose of this follow-up article is to inspect further (using elementary arguments) the above connection in the case of polynomial maps $\varphi_{p^{\ell}, c}$ and $\varphi_{(p-1)^{\ell},c}$ defined independently, first, over the ring $\mathbb{Z}_{p}$ of all $p$-adic integers and then over a polynomial ring $\mathbb{F}_{p}[t]$ for any given prime $p> 2$ and for any given $\ell\in \mathbb{Z}_{\geq 1}$; and doing all of it from a spirit that is inspired by some of the many striking developments in arithmetic statistics.